FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

     factor(X, Y) <= divisible(X, Y)
     factor(X, Y) <= (Y+2 < math.sqrt(X)) & factor(X, Y+2)

-    # convert digits to numbers
+    # convert digits to number
     num[A, B] = 10*A + B
     num[A, B, C] = 10*num[A, B] + C
     num[A, B, C, D] = 10*num[A, B, C] + D
     num[A, B, C, D, E] = 10*num[A, B, C, D] + E
     num[A, B, C, D, E, F] = 10*num[A, B, C, D, E] + F

-    # rows are denoted with A,B,C,D,E,F
+    # rows are denoted with A, B, C, D, E, F
-    # columns are denoted with 0,1,2,3,4,5
+    # columns are denoted with 0, 1, 2, 3, 4, 5

     # upper left corner
     ul(A0, A1, A2, A3, B0, B1, B2, C0, C1, D1) <= (